kataw/kataw/test/__snapshot__/parser/expressions/await/gen/var/awaitx002ebx005bcx005d_x003dx003e_async.md

 ✖ The parser expected to find a '}' to match the '{' token here - start: 49, end: 52
 ✖ Expected a ')' to match the '(' token here - start: 49, end: 52
 ✖ ',' expected - start: 49, end: 52
-✖ Expected a `;` - start: 49, end: 52
-✖ Declaration or statement expected - start: 49, end: 52
 ✖ Declaration or statement expected - start: 58, end: 60
 ✖ Declaration or statement expected - start: 60, end: 61